xlladdins/xll/docs/Excel4MacrosH-P.md

 **NEW**?(type\_num, xy\_series, add\_logical)

-Type\_num    specifies the type of workbook to create, as shown in the following table.
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;specifies the type of workbook to create, as shown in the following table.
 Type\_num is most often 5 or quoted text; other values are mainly for compatibility with Microsoft Excel version 4.0.

 |               |                                                                               |
 | ------------- | ----------------------------------------------------------------------------- |